Skip Navigation

 A federal work-study job provides part-time jobs to undergraduate and graduate students with demonstrated financial need.
 To qualify for a work-study position, you must first file the FAFSA.

-Work-study positions afford students in need a means of earning money to help pay for their education expenses.
-The jobs may be on or off campus.
-If you work on-campus, you will likely be working for the school.
-Off-campus positions are typically with a non-profit or public agency and must provide work performed in the public interest.
-One benefit of a Federal Work-Study job, money you earn working your Federal Work-Study job is excluded on your FAFSA.
-Other types of employment may be counted as earned income on your FAFSA which may have an impact on your expected family contribution.
-Contact your school’s financial aid office to find out if they participate in the Federal Work-Study program.
+Federal Work-Study positions provide students in need with the opportunity to earn money for educational expenses.
+These jobs can be on or off campus.
+On-campus positions typically involve working for the school, while off-campus positions are usually with non-profit or public agencies, focusing on work performed in the public interest.
+One significant benefit of Federal Work-Study is that the money earned is excluded on the FAFSA.
+In contrast, other types of employment may be counted as earned income on the FAFSA, potentially affecting the expected family contribution.
+For more information on whether your school participates in the Federal Work-Study program, reach out to your financial aid office.

 >>>More: About Federal Work Study